 The two TBMs were given their names by schoolchildren from the region: Florence was named after the nurse Florence Nightingale, who worked in Buckinghamshire for several years.
 Cecilia was named after the astronomer and astrophysicist Cecilia Payne-Gaposchkin, who was born in Buckinghamshire.

 Assembly work is in full swing on the jobsite for a third Herrenknecht TBM (Variable Density TBM, Ø 9,920 mm), which is boring two 1.5 kilometer long tunnels under Long Itchington Wood, reached a first milestone in July 2022 with a successful breakthrough after the first tunnel.
-The contractor here, Balfour Beatty VINCI joint venture has ordered one more Variable Density TBM (Ø 8,560mm) at Herrenknecht for the Bromford Tunnel lot (2 x 5.7 kilometers).
+The contractor here, Balfour Beatty VINCI joint venture has ordered two more Variable Density TBMs (Ø 8,560mm) at Herrenknecht for the Bromford Tunnel lot (2 x 5.7 kilometers).

 Pictures courtesy of HS2 Ltd